markdwags/Razor/help/docs/guide/expressions.md

         endif
         ```

-## inlist
+## lhandempty

-- `inlist ('list name') ('list item')`
+- `lhandempty`

-Description: Used to check if a specific item is in a list
+Description: Used to check if your left hand is empty

 !!! example

     === "General"

         ```vim
-        if inlist 'my_list' 'item1'
+        if lhandempty
-            overhead 'found item!'
-        endif
-        ```

-## insysmsg

-- `insysmsg ('message to look for')`
-- `insysmessage ('message to look for')`

-Description: Used to check if certain text appears within the system message log.

-!!! tip "System Message Queue"
-    Not sure if a specific message is in Razor's system message queue?
-Type `>sysmsgs` to see what Razor can find.

-    Using `clearsysmsg` will clear out the queue completely.

-!!! example

-    === "Check for message"

-        ```vim
-        if insysmsg 'too far away'
-            overhead 'You are too far away'
+            hotkey 'empty right hand!'
         endif
         ```

 ## invuln